MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/definitions/resourceKind.md

 ## Description

-DSC supports several kinds of command-based DSC Resources:
+DSC supports several kinds of command resources:

-- `resource` - Indicates that the manifest isn't for a group or adapter resource.
+- `resource` - Indicates that the manifest is for a typical resource.
 - `group` - Indicates that the manifest is for a [group resource](#group-resources).
 - `adapter` - Indicates that the manifest is for an [adapter resource](#adapter-resources).
 - `importer` - Indicates that the manifest is for an [importer resource](#importer-resources).
 - `exporter` - Indicates that the manifest is for an [exporter resource](#exporter-resources).

-When `kind` isn't defined in the resource manifest, DSC infers the value for the property.
+When `kind` isn't defined in the resource manifest for a command resource, DSC infers the value for the property.
 If the `adapter` property is defined in the resource manifest, DSC infers the value of `kind` as `adapter`.
 If the `adapter` property isn't defined, DSC infers the value of `kind` as `resource`.
-DSC can't infer whether a manifest is for a group or importer resource.
+DSC can't infer whether a manifest is for a group, importer, or exporter resource.

-When defining a group resource, always explicitly define the `kind` property in the manifest as `group`.
-When defining an importer resource, always explicitly define the `kind` property in the manifest as `importer`.
+When defining a group, importer, or exporter resource with a resource manifest, always explicitly define `kind`.

 ### Adapter resources